thasup/microservices-ecommerce/README.md

 **Running on Google Cloud Platform**

-1. clone `google-cloud` branch on your computer
+1. clone `cloud` branch on your computer
 2. install [node.js](https://nodejs.org/en/), [skaffold](https://skaffold.dev/), [docker](https://www.docker.com/), [kubectl](https://kubernetes.io/docs/tasks/tools/)
 3. sign up free account with $100 on google cloud and sign up docker hub account
 4. create an image by running `docker build -t <YOUR_ACCOUNT_NAME>/<YOUR_IMAGE_NAME> .` in every folder that has Dockerfile
-5. push al images to docker hub by running `docker push <YOUR_ACCOUNT_NAME>/<YOUR_IMAGE_NAME>` in every folder that you already created image
+5. push all images to docker hub by running `docker push <YOUR_ACCOUNT_NAME>/<YOUR_IMAGE_NAME>`
-6. create a new project then enable `Kubernetes Engine API` and `Cloud Build API` then enable `Cloud Build` service account permission
+6. create a new project on GCP then enable `Kubernetes Engine API` and `Cloud Build API` after successfully enable api services, grant permission for `Cloud Build` service account permission on `Cloud Build API`
-7. create a new kubernetes cluster with minimum resource, 3 nodes, and select any region that closest to you
+7. create a new kubernetes cluster with minimum resource at 3 nodes (recommended), and select any region that closest to your location
 8. install `GCP SDK` to connect our images to GCP cluster context
 9. open google cloud SDK and log in by running `gcloud auth login` then initiate with `gcloud init` command, choose the correct options to proceed
 10. create kubernetes context in your desktop by running `gcloud container clusters get-credentials <YOUR_CLUSTER_NAME>` (your cluster name from GCP cluster that you created)